miklb/steal-this-repo/README.md

 ## Usage

 If you use the GitHub pages workflow described in the _Installation_ section, the usage of this template is fairly simple.
 Everytime you change something at your web site and commit this change using _git commit_ or the GitHub editor, Jekyll is triggered and your website is redeployed at the URL specified by your repository name (in the example above http://myindiewebpage.github.io).

+A note about remote themes — updates to the parent theme (Jekyll IndieWeb) will not automatically be added to your site.
+Since GitHub Pages serve static sites, you will need to trigger a new build to get the new changes.
+As time goes by, this should be less of an issue, but during development you may not see bug fixes until your site rebuilds.
+One hack is to use the `build:` line to your config file.
+Incrementing that number will make sure that GitHub Pages will trigger a full rebuild.colophon